michalmietlinski/Interview-questions/tests/readme.md

 ### Projects

-* On what projects have you worked in?
+* On what projects have you worked on?
 * What was your role in those projects?
 * In what frameworks/methodologies have you worked?
 * Discuss product life cycle.